narrat3d/pictorial-maps-3d-poses/README.md

 # 3D pose estimation for human figures from pictorial maps

-This is a fork from https://github.com/una-dinosauria/3d-pose-baseline
+This is a fork from https://github.com/una-dinosauria/3d-pose-baseline (MIT License, Copyright by Julieta Martinez, Rayat Hossain, Javier Romero)

 ## Usage